alessandropellegrini/teapacs.github.io/_2023/index.md

 ---
 layout: default
-title: "The Second International Workshop on<br/>T e a P A C S"
+title: "The International Workshop on<br/>T e a P A C S"
 ---

 {% comment %}